atk4/data/README.md

 // express total for all VIP client invoices.
 The value of the variable is an object
 $total_due = $vip_clients->ref('Invoice')->action('fx', ['sum', 'total']);

-// Single database query is executed here, but not before! echo $total_due->getOne();
+// single database query is executed here, but not before! echo $total_due->getOne();
 ```